i-agrawal/machine-learning/README.md

 So let us make our chess bot learn from playing.
 Let it play game after game after game, gradually changing the way it plays on whether it did well or not last game.
 Eventually, if we implemented it correctly, the chess bot will begin to get good at chess.
-Our new chess bot would be based off of machine learning.
+And tying it all back, our new chess bot would be an example of machine learning.
 It uses experience (chess games) to learn how to do something (play chess).

-Further on in this repository you will see how to provide experience and the different ways for the machine to learn.
+Further on in this repository we will go more into depth about how experience can be converted into numerical data and how there are different ways for a computer learn from data.